RTIInternational/teehr-may-2024-devcon-poster/README.md

 Each of the 12 notebooks was used to evaluate DuckDB, Dask, and Xarray-Zarr for calculating a set of performance metrics from a 3-year NWM retrospective test dataset.

-An additional test included in the poster involving Spark can be found in a separate repo.
-(TODO link)
+An additional test included in the poster involving Spark can be found in a separate repo: https://github.com/RTIInternational/teehr-spark-iceberg

 Notebooks: